Zepbound vs. Mounjaro: What is the difference?

 Key takeaways

-• Zepbound and Mounjaro share the same active ingredient, tirzepatide.
+• Zepbound and Mounjaro share the same active ingredient, tirzepatide; they also have similar dosage schedules and method of administration.

-• The main difference between Zepbound vs. Mounjaro is that they are FDA-approved to treat different health conditions.
+• The main difference between Zepbound vs. Mounjaro is that they are approved by the US Food and Drug Administration (FDA) for different uses.

 • Zepbound is indicated for weight loss, while Mounjaro is indicated for type 2 diabetes.